NzrSrd/data-structure-JS/README.md

 ## Data Structures
-a data structure is a data organization, management, and storage format that enables efficient access and modification.
+A data structure is a data organization, management, and storage format that enables efficient access and modification.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.
 [Source: Wikipedia](https://en.wikipedia.org/wiki/Data_structure)